Journey to idempotency and temporal decoupling

 < Location: http://inventory:8080/player/123123/inventory/45e74f80-b2fb-11e4-ab27-0800200c9a66

-Why it's such a big deal?
-Simply put (no pun intended) client can now retry PUT request as many times as he wants.
-When server receives PUT for the first time, it persists sword in the database with client-generated UUID (45e74f80-b2fb-11e4-ab27-0800200c9a66) as primary key.
+) as primary key.
 In case of second PUT attempt we can either update or reject such request.
 It wasn't possible with POST because every request was treated as a new sword purchase - now we can track whether such PUT came before or not.
-We just have to remember to subsequent PUT is not a bug, it's an update request:
+We just have to remember to subsequent PUT is not a bug, it's an update request:@RestControllerFew shortcuts were made in code snippet above, like injecting repository directly to controller, as well as annotating is with

 @Slf4j